 Pillar Five-year Outcome Pillar 1: Accountability, Coordination and Leadership Bold leadership, strengthened accountability across government and society that responds to GBVF strategically with clear messaging and adequate technical and financial resources.
 Strengthened multi-sectoral coordination and collaboration across different tiers of government and sections of society based on relationships of trust that give effect to the pillars of the NSP.
-Pillar 2: Prevention and Rebuilding Social Cohesion Strengthened delivery capacity in South Africa to roll out evidence-based prevention programmes.
+Pillar 2: Prevention Strengthened delivery capacity in South Africa to roll out evidence-based prevention programmes.
 Changed behaviour and social norms within key groups as a result of the rollout of evidence-based prevention interventions.
-Shifts away from toxic masculinities towards embracing positive alternative approaches for expressing masculinities and other sexual and gender identities, within specific communities/groups.
-Optimally harnessed VAC programmes that have an impact on GBV eradication.
-Increased cross fertilisation and integration of prevention interventions on violence against LGBTQIA+ persons with broader GBVF prevention and violence prevention interventions.
-Strengthened programming that addresses the restoration of human dignity, build caring communities and responds to historic and collective trauma.